Black Friday Amazon deals you can still get: $129 AirPods, $22 Echo Dot, $250 iPad and more

 - Echo Show second-gen: $150 (save $80)

-But Amazon's just getting started on massive holiday deals -- you can still find great deals on the Kindle Paperwhite and nearly all other Amazon devices.

-Before you start shopping, check out my advice on how to save an extra 10% to 20% at Amazon to learn some of the Amazon-specific cash-back tricks that I've recently discovered.
-And don't forget: There are some undeniable advantages to being an Amazon Prime member during Black Friday shopping.
+But before you take a look at the top picks below, be sure to check out my advice on how to save an extra 10% to 20% at Amazon to learn some of the Amazon-specific cash-back tricks that I've recently discovered.
+And remember: there are some undeniable advantages to being an Amazon Prime member this Black Friday and Cyber Monday.

-So without further ado, let's look at the best deals popping over at Amazon right now.
+Without further ado, let's look at the best deals going on at Amazon right now.

-iPad 10.2, Nintendo Switch, Echo Show, iPad and Kindle e-reader still available right now
+Deals on iPad 10.2, Nintendo Switch, Echo Show and Kindle e-reader available right now

 These sweet deals are still around.
 If you're looking for an Echo Show, Fire player or tablet then now is the time to buy.